oracle-cne/ocne/doc/experimental/phase2.md

 ```

 ## Uninstall the Module Operator and Delete Module CRs
-After the entire has been upgraded to OCK, then you can safely remove the verrazzano-module-operator and any CRs.
+After the entire has been upgraded to OCK, then you can safely remove the verrazzano-module-operator and Module CRs.

 ```text
  helm uninstall -n verrazzano-module-operator verrazzano-module-operator --wait
 ```

 ### Delete the Module CRs
-*TDB* - patch the CRs and remove the finalizer
+*TDB* Patch the CRs and remove the finalizer
-Delete each CR
+*TBD* Delete each CR

 ## Delete all the Verrazzano related CRDs
 ```text